PavelBlend/blender-xray/README.md

 Follow [wiki instructions](https://github.com/PavelBlend/blender-xray/wiki/Installation).

 ## License
-Published under the liberal terms of the BSD License, see the [LICENSE](LICENSE) file.
+Almost all the code is published under the liberal terms of the BSD License, see the [LICENSE](LICENSE) file.
+The only exception is the LZHUF module (see special copyrights there).